 Zofran (Ondansetron) is a prescription medication used to treat nausea and vomiting associated with cancer chemotherapy and radiation.
-It is also prescribed as a means to prevent nausea and/or vomiting after surgery.
-Zofran is manufactured by U.K.-based pharmaceutical company GlaxoSmithKline, and was first approved by the U.S. Food and Drug Administration (FDA) in January 1999.
+It is also prescribed as a means to prevent nausea and vomiting after surgery.
+Zofran is in a class of medications called serotonin 5-HT3 receptor antagonists.
+Zofran works by blocking the secretion of serotonin—a natural neurotransmitter—in certain parts of the brain that may cause nausea and vomiting.

-Despite the fact that Zofran and its generic ondansetron were only approved for the treatment of nausea and vomiting after chemotherapy, radiation, or to patients after surgery, physicians were/are using Zofran as an off-label treatment option for morning sickness (nausea and vomiting of pregnancy, or NVP) in pregnant women.
+Zofran is manufactured by U.K.-based pharmaceutical company GlaxoSmithKline and was first approved by the Food and Drug Administration (FDA) in January 1999.
+However, despite the fact that Zofran and its generic were only approved for the treatment of nausea and vomiting after chemotherapy, radiation, or surgery, physicians are using Zofran as an off-label treatment option for morning sickness (nausea and vomiting during pregnancy, or NVP) in pregnant women.

-GlaxoSmithKline soon acknowledged the potential for a brand new market, and, without FDA approval, began marketing Zofran to physicians and expectant mothers as a way to treat NVP.
+GlaxoSmithKline soon acknowledged the potential for a brand new market and, without FDA approval, began marketing Zofran to physicians and expectant mothers as a way to treat NVP.
 Roughly 1 million pregnant women are prescribed Zofran every year.

 The FDA has classified Zofran as a “Pregnancy Category B” drug, meaning that it has not been the subject of any well-controlled studies to determine the effects Zofran may have during pregnancy.
-However, the FDA has approved “Pregnancy Category A” drug called Diclegis, to safely treat morning sickness in pregnant women.
+However, the FDA has approved “Pregnancy Category A” drug called Diclegis to safely treat morning sickness in pregnant women.
 All “Pregnancy Category A” drugs have been adequately tested and deemed safe for use during pregnancy.

 A Zofran birth defect study published in Reproductive Toxicology consisted of an analysis 1.5 million births.
-Roughly 1,349 of those babies were born between 1998 and 2012, and whose mothers took Zofran during the early stages of their pregnancies.
+Roughly 1,349 of those babies were born between 1998 and 2012 and had mothers took Zofran during the early stages of their pregnancies.
 After careful examination, it was concluded that Zofran should not be prescribed as an off-label treatment option for morning sickness, as the results showed that taking Zofran during the first trimester/early pregnancy increased the risk for heart defects in babies.

-While these findings were powerful, researchers still urged for further studies to sufficiently determine an increased risk for Zofran heart defects, and to determine if any more cardiac defects were possible.
+While these findings were powerful, researchers still urged for further studies to sufficiently determine an increased risk for Zofran heart defects and to determine if any more cardiac defects were possible.

-Boston University’s Slone Epidemiological Center and Harvard University examined the use of ondansentron in the first trimester of pregnancy and found that babies born to mothers who took the medication for morning sickness were more than 2.37 times more likely to have a cleft palate.
+Boston University’s Slone Epidemiological Center and Harvard University examined the use of ondansetron in the first trimester of pregnancy and found that babies born to mothers who took the medication for morning sickness were more than 2.37 times more likely to have a cleft palate.